PCI SSC Policies

 8. Survival of Obligations

-(a) Any Non-Assertion Commitment and other obligations that a Participant incurs under this Policy shall continue in force after the Participant for any reason ceases to be a Member or (in the case of a non-Member) ceases participation in the applicable Work Group or Council technical process.
-However, no Participant shall become subject to any new Non-Assertion Commitment or other obligations under this Policy after it ceases to be a Member or (in the case of a non-Member) ceases participation in the applicable Work Group or Council technical process.
+(a) Any Non-Assertion Commitment and other obligations that a Technical Participant incurs under this Policy shall continue in force after the Technical Participant for any reason ceases to be a Member or (in the case of a non-Member) ceases participation in the applicable Work Group or Council technical process.
+However, no Technical Participant shall become subject to any new Non-Assertion Commitment or other obligations under this Policy after it ceases to be a Member or (in the case of a non-Member) ceases participation in the applicable Work Group or Council technical process.

-(b) The Council shall have the right to assign all of its rights under this Policy, and the right to enforce all obligations incurred by Participants under this Policy, to any successor to the mission of the Council.
+(b) The Council shall have the right to assign all of its rights under this Policy, and the right to enforce all obligations incurred by Technical Participants under this Policy, to any successor to the mission of the Council.

 (c) All persons and entities that are intended third party beneficiaries of rights and obligations incurred under this Policy shall remain entitled to enforce the same, notwithstanding any termination, dissolution or winding up of the Council.